 As well as focusing on good customer service, it’s important to also ensure you eliminate poor customer service.
 Bad employee attitudes, unfriendly services, a lack of trust between the company and the customer are key reasons that customers have given for choosing not to purchase from a brand.

 Above all of this, the key is to keep evolving.
-When it comes to eCommerce, the landscape is always changing as technology advances, consumer behaviour shifts and trends evolve and so you have to be ready to adapt with this.
+When it comes to eCommerce, the landscape is always changing as technology advances, consumer behaviour shifts, and trends evolve and so you have to be ready to adapt to this.